 There is a detailed planning procedure for any excursions undertaken from a Goodstart centre to ensure the health, safety and wellbeing of children.
 We also provide our families with this information to help them decide whether or not to allow their child to participate in the event.

-Goodstart centres have a responsibility to provide information to families to encourage understanding and awareness of good dental/oral hygiene and nutrition.
-All areas where Goodstart food is prepared and provided must comply with Food Standards Australia and New Zealand, the Education and Care Services legislation and the Building Code of Australia.
-Consideration is given to nutritional, dietary and cultural requirements when developing menus.
+Goodstart centres have a responsibility to provide information to families to encourage understanding and awareness of good dental/oral hygiene,nutrition and allergy management.
+All areas where Goodstart food is prepared and provided must comply with Food Standards Australia and New Zealand, the Education and Care Services legislation and the Kitchen Design Standards.
+Consideration is given to nutritional, dietary, allergy and cultural requirements when developing menus.

 Our early learning employees follow recommended health and safety guidelines and procedures in the event of a child-related accident or injury, and all our centres have qualified first aid officers on duty.
 Any incidents that may occur are recorded in an illness/ injury report and provided to all families, and we investigate each issue to make changes to practice or the physical environment where necessary.
 If your child requires medical treatment, other than first aid, and we are unable to contact you, we will take any steps necessary to ensure that your child is appropriately cared for.
 This could include contacting the identified emergency contact for the child, or calling emergency services.
 It is important that information about your emergency contact and authorised nominee list is up-to-date at all times.
-We comply with regulatory requirements that all incidents are communicated to families within 24 hours and all notifiable incidents are reported according to regulations.
+We comply with regulatory requirements that all incidents are communicated to families as soon as practicable, and all notifiable incidents are reported according to legislative requirements.

 - An Australian Childhood Immunisation Register (ACIR) Immunisation History Statement which shows that their child is up-to-date with their scheduled immunisations, or;